One giant step: Moon race heats up

 The launch of Luna-25 on August 11 was the first such Russian mission in almost 50 years and marked the beginning of Moscow’s new lunar project.

-On August 16 the lander was successfully placed in the Moon’s orbit but on Sunday, space agency Roscomos announced it had “ceased to exist following a collision with the Moon’s surface”.
+On August 16, the lander was successfully placed in the Moon’s orbit but three days later, it “ceased to exist following a collision with the Moon’s surface”, space agency Roscomos said.

-“Measures taken on August 19 and 20 to locate the craft and make contact with it were unsuccessful,“ the agency added.

-It had been set to land on the Moon's surface on Monday and remain there for one year to collect samples and analyse soil.
+It had been set to land on the Moon’s surface and remain there for one year to collect samples and analyse soil.

 Russian President Vladimir Putin has been working to strengthen space cooperation with China after ties with the West broke down following the start of Moscow’s invasion of Ukraine in 2022.

-Moscow had hoped to build on the legacy of the Soviet-era Luna programme, marking a return to independent lunar exploration in the face of financial troubles and corruption scandals at its space programme and growing isolation from the West.
+Moscow had hoped to build on the legacy of the Soviet-era Luna programme, marking a return to independent lunar exploration in the face of financial troubles and corruption scandals at its space programme.

 China is pursuing plans to send a crewed mission to the Moon by 2030 and build a base there.